The open XXZ chain at $\Delta=-1/2$ and totally-symmetric alternating sign matrices: The main result

 \section{The main result}

-We now combine the results of \cref{sec:GeneralisedSumComps,sec:6VTSASM} to obtain the following theorem, which is our main result and proves Conjecture 5.5 of \cite{hagendorf:21}.\footnote{See also the erratum \cite{hagendorf:22_2}, which corrects a typographical error in the conjecture as stated in \cite{hagendorf:21}.} \begin{theorem} For each $N\geqslant 0$, we have
+We now combine the results of \cref{sec:GeneralisedSumComps,sec:6VTSASM} to express $S_N$ in terms of $A_{\mathrm{TS}}(2N+1;t,\tau)$, which constitutes our main result and proves Conjecture 5.5 of \cite{hagendorf:21}.\footnote{See also the erratum \cite{hagendorf:22_2}, which corrects a typographical error in the conjecture as stated in \cite{hagendorf:21}.} Both quantities are polynomials, but their relation involves the expression $(1+x(x-\tau))^{1/2}$.
+The relation is independent of the choice for the branch of the square root, but the same branch must be used consistently at every occurence of $(1+x(x-\tau))^{1/2}$. \begin{theorem} For each $N\geqslant 0$, we have

 where $t=(1+x)/(1+x(x-\tau))^{1/2}$. \end{theorem} \begin{proof} We combine \cref{prop:relationSZ} with \eqref{eqn:DefY}.
 Simplifying with the help of \eqref{eqn:Defnnbar}, we obtain

 where the parameters $x,\tau$ on the left-hand side are given by \eqref{eqn:ParametersXTau} in terms of $\beta,q$.
 Now, we apply \cref{thm:YandYY} and \eqref{eqn:DefYY}, which yields